 Direct printing is not your usual Windows print

-"Direct" and "raw" printing are the same things; it's not the typical way people print so there is no standard name for it.
+"Direct" and "raw" printing are the same things; it's not the typical way people print, so there is no standard name for it.
 We call it "raw printing" but that's just one way people refer to it.

 Typically the user would initiate a print operation from their Windows app and make reference to the printer.
 Windows communicates with a driver for that printer.
-Ultimately, this driver will produce data for the printer, and Windows uses the same mechanism we do to send it to the printer.
-It is fully documented and available for any other application; we just don't know of many that use it besides RPM.
+Ultimately, this driver will produce data for the printer, and Windows uses the exact mechanism we do to send it to the printer.
+It is fully documented and available for any other application; we don't know of many that use it besides RPM.

-You might want to use raw printing in RPM to target a shared printer in your network which would not otherwise be available to your printing origin; or you might be printing and archiving in one pass or any number of reasons, including full operator control over the job flow any of our customizations
+You might want to use raw printing in RPM to target a shared printer in your network which would not otherwise be available to your printing origin, or you might be printing and archiving in one pass or any number of reasons, including full operator control over the job flow any of our customizations

 Setting up RPM for raw printing from other systems

-If you have not already created a queue in RPM for your print jobs, in the RPM user interface go to Queue / Create:
+If you have not already created a queue in RPM for your print jobs, in the RPM user interface, go to Queue / Create:

 Add the raw print mechanism

 In RPM, we refer to anything that sends data to output as an action.
 In this case, the raw print mechanism is named the Raw Printer action.

 Let's add a Raw Printer action to our queue.
 Below we show the droplist Select Action Type to Add and have Raw Printer highlighted.

 The Raw Printer action is now selected.
 When we click Add Action, that's what will be added: